 2. Discuss the application of psychological principles in the sports context

-3. Identify and integrate psychological interventions strategies to particular sport performance-related scenarios.
+3. Identify and evaluate psychological interventions strategies to particular sport performance-related scenarios.

 1 Sports psychology context and practice